 Learning how to deal with stress at work can be a positive step towards maintaining your own health and wellbeing.
 Here’s our guide to 21 things that you can do to fight work related stress.

 What is Work Related Stress?

 Stress is defined as a state of mental or emotional strain that develops in response to overwhelming and/or excessive pressure.
 It can sneak up on us when we least expect it and affect different areas of our lives – including our day to day work.

-Indeed, work related stress is one of the most common forms of stress that we can encounter.
+Indeed, work-related stress is one of the most common forms of stress that we can encounter.
 Long working hours, looming deadlines and seemingly unending tasks can often leave us feeling anxious, overworked and on edge, which can have a negative effect on our performance and productivity.
-If left unchecked, stress can have a serious impact on our health and wellbeing, and can have an affect on other parts of our lives, such as our relationships and home life.
+If left unchecked, stress can have a serious impact on our health and wellbeing, and can have an effect on other parts of our lives, such as our relationships and home life.

 It sounds like a lot, and indeed it can be.
 But learning about how to deal with stress at work doesn’t have to be, well – stressful.
 There are simple steps that you can take to help reduce stress and help avoid it in the future.